 In 2013, Jon Schull saw a YouTube video featuring the Ivan Owen’s 3D printed mechanical hand and posted a comment inviting people interested in making these devices to put themselves on a shared Google map.
 This led to the creation of the e‑NABLE Google+ volunteer community.
 He is an active volunteer, speaker and leader in the e‑NABLE community and runs an e‑NABLE Chapter in Rochester NY.

-Jeremy has been a part of e‑NABLE for 4 years and helps to support the enablingthefuture.org website.
+Jeremy has been a part of e‑NABLE since early 2014 and helps to support the enablingthefuture.org website.
 His company, 3D Universe, is a strong supporter of e‑NABLE and is responsible for developing the e‑NABLE Web Central application.
 He is a mentor to fellow volunteers as well as classrooms around the world who are interested in participating in the e‑NABLE project.
+Jeremy also serves as chairperson of e-NABLE’s Strategic Planning Committee and is a member of e-NABLE’s Badging Team.

 Maria has been an active e‑NABLE Volunteer and leader since 2014.
 She created the first “assembly line” model for the e‑NABLE “Hand-a-thon” team building events, brought the e‑NABLE project to scout troops around the world and is the founder of APBLS – Alliance for Project Based Learning Solutions or what we like to call “e‑NABLE Alliance,” a 501c3 non profit, which focuses on using e‑NABLE in STEM Based service learning projects and creating curriculum for research and testing on e‑NABLE 3D printed devices.